greg-raven/Uncommon-Sense/_drafts/staging.md

 Tis the upright mind that holds true sovereignty.
 Lucius Annaeus Seneca

-Every step which leads from capitalism toward planning is necessarily a step nearer to absolutism and dictatorship.' - Ludwig von Mises
+Every step which leads from capitalism toward planning is necessarily a step nearer to absolutism and dictatorship. - Ludwig von Mises

 Socialism is not in the least what it pretends to be.
 It is not the pioneer of a better and finer world, but the spoiler of what thousands of years of civilization have created.
 It does not build, it destroys.
 For destruction is the essence of it.
 It produces nothing, it only consumes what the social order based on private ownership in the means of production has created.
 Ludwig von Mises